 With Sherry and Claire’s B scenario while I really enjoyed finding different ways into the police station I would have preferred more time in the Orphanage to make it feel like a much more separate experience.
 Orphanages are brilliant venues for total nightmare fuel and based on some of the notes and diaries you find Capcom could have gone for something genuinely grim and terrifying.

 I also decided that for certain elements of the end game there clearly had to be two Tyrants, and clench your buttocks for this terrifying revelation, there are.
 This has been confirmed by a speedrunner who was maybe a bit too speedy and was rewarded with two of those massive bastards stomping them down.

 On the subject of the Tyrant.
 He can bloody do one!

-You do get something of a warning when he’s about, although hearing his massive clomping footsteps getting louder and louder often left me spinning round in a panic trying to find an open enough area where I might stand a chance of avoiding his fist in the back of my head, or kite him around a bookcase for a bit while I compose myself.
+You do get something of a warning when he’s about, although hearing his massive clomping footsteps getting louder and louder often left me spinning around in a panic trying to find an open enough area where I might stand a chance of avoiding his fist in the back of my head, or kite him around a bookcase for a bit while I compose myself.

 But this is also one of the great aspects of this game, I never felt truly relaxed.
-There was always that sense of not knowing what would be around the next corner, or that a once quiet corridor is now absolutely littered with lickers or the bloody Tyrant stomping at you like Dolph Lundgren got stuck up a chimney, but at least he found a Trilby!
+There was always that sense of not knowing what would be around the next corner, or that a once-quiet corridor is now absolutely littered with lickers or the bloody Tyrant stomping at you like Dolph Lundgren got stuck up a chimney, but at least he found a Trilby!